A limited liability company (LLC) is a business structure formed to protect the personal assets of its owners from liability.

 FAQs

-Do LLC Get Tax Refunds?
+Do LLCs Get Tax Refunds?

 In general, LLCs can't get tax refunds.
 However, LLCs elected C corporations for tax purposes can receive tax refunds, provided that they make quarterly estimated installments higher than their annual tax liability.